LaurePiechaczyk/project5-coffee-shop/README.md

 # Target audience
+The target audience is those who want to buy quality coffee while being fair to the farmers and respecting nature.

+The audience is expected to be curious to try a new brand of coffee and to be used to enjoying the coffee moment.

+Customers are expected to have their own coffee machine.

+Custumer are also expected to be nature lovers and could be inspired by anything reminiscent of nature.

 # User Experience
 The details of the design evolution, user project can be found **[here](UXEVOLUTION.md)**.
 It includes diagrams, pictures, explanation of changes in the project process.